Coughing is the body's natural way of trying to clear the airways of anything stuck there, mucus after a cold, or irritating smoke or dust.

 Instead, try the classic home remedy of honey and lemon - but don't give honey to babies under a year old.

-Avoiding things that start you coughing can help - like smoking, secondhand cigarette smoke or dusty conditions.
+Avoiding things that start you coughing can help - like smoking, secondhand cigarette smoke, and dusty conditions.